Minnesota Vikings vs Pittsburgh Steelers Match Player Stats

 This page focuses on minnesota vikings vs pittsburgh steelers match player stats with full team numbers, full player tables, key drives, and an easy explanation of pressure, sacks, and why the biggest plays decided the game.

-The final score looks close, but the flow of the game had sharp swings.
-The Steelers jumped out early with a defensive touchdown, then kept stacking points through a mix of explosive passes and steady red-zone rushing.
-The Vikings owned the ball longer and piled up more yards, yet two interceptions and constant pressure made each long drive feel like a tightrope walk.
 This is where minnesota vikings vs pittsburgh steelers match player stats tells the real story: Minnesota ran 72 plays and held the ball for 33:34, but Pittsburgh won the “damage” moments—turnovers, sacks, and one huge scoring strike.
 When the Vikings finally broke through late, their comeback was real and fast.
 They scored 15 points in the fourth quarter, reached the last play with a shot to win, and still left Dublin one step short.

 If you only skim one section, skim this: the Steelers produced six sacks and two interceptions.
 Minnesota produced two sacks and zero picks.
 That pressure gap shows up everywhere in the minnesota vikings vs pittsburgh steelers match player stats tables below.